MateuszDabrowski/elquent/README.md

 _ToDo:_

+- [ ] _Update content campaign confirmation reminder to redirect on confirmation page_
 - [ ] _Randomized subject & pre-header generator for technical e-mail_
 - [ ] _Update main form with confirmation e-mail ID and thank-you-page urls_
 - [ ] _When not recognized product name, try to find best matches from a list_